Learn to configure the <url_template> element for Pull Reports™ Ad Hoc

 <?xml version="1.0" encoding="UTF-8"?> <catalog xmlns="http://www.pullreports.com/catalog-1.7.0" id="class_info" name="Class Information" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://www.pullreports.com/catalog-1.7.0 https://www.pullreports.com/docs/xsd/pullreports-catalog-1.7.0.xsd"> <report id="student" name="Student Report" > <export_config defaultColumns='id,complete_name'/> <table id="student" name="class_info.student" displayName="Student"> <column id="id" name="id" displayName="Student ID" paramType="java.lang.Integer"/> <column id="complete_name" name="complete_name" displayName="Complete Name"> <!-- ${@id} references column class_info.student.id. ${@@id} would also be valid. --> <url_template>https://www.school-district.com/rest/api/student/${@id}.html</url_template> </column> <relationship> <join_column columnName="student_id" referencedColumnName="id" /> <table id="grade" displayName="Grade" name="class_info.grade"> <column id="id" name="id" displayName="Grade ID" paramType="java.lang.Integer" export="false"/> <column id="grade" name="grade" displayName="Grade"/> <column id="year" name="year" displayName="Year" paramType="java.lang.Integer"> <!-- ${@id} references column class_info.student.id. ${@@year} references column class_info.grade.year The <#if> check ensures both ${@id} and ${@@year} are non-null for Pull Reports to output the URL.
 Although it is not used in this <url_template> example, ${@@id} would reference class_info.grade.id --> <url_template><![CDATA[ <#if @id?? && @@year??> //${getServerName()}/${getContextPath()}/pullreports/catalog/class_info/report/evidence/export?format=htmltable&columns=%2Fevidence&filter=%40student_id%3D${@id}&filter=%2Fevidence%40year%3D${@@year} </#if> ]]></url_template> </column> </table> </relationship> </table> </report> <report id="evidence" name="Grade Evidence Report" > <table id="student" name="class_info.student" displayName="Student"> <column id="student_id" name="id" displayName="Student ID" paramType="java.lang.Integer"/> <column id="complete_name" name="complete_name" displayName="Complete Name"/> <relationship join="inner"> <join_column columnName="student_id" referencedColumnName="id" /> <table id="evidence" displayName="Evidence" name="class_info.grade_evidence"> <column id="year" name="year" displayName="Year" paramType="java.lang.Integer"/> <column id="evidence" name="evidence_text" displayName="Evidence"/> </table> </relationship> </table> </report> </catalog>

-To demonstrate the actual URL output, start with the <report>
+To demonstrate the actual URL output, start with the <report>'s base, student table

 with rows: